Sobeston/zig.guide/chapter-2.md

 The standard library provides `std.AutoHashMap`, which lets you easily create a hash map type from a key type and a value type.
 These must be initiated with an allocator.

 Let's put some values in a hash map.
-It is worth noting that the order of insertion is retained.

 ```zig
 test "hashing" {